“EVERYTHING IS ART. EVERYTHING IS POLITICS.”

 Blake Fall-Conroy – Minimum Wage Machine

-Ostensibly a penny dispenser, the machine attempts to simulate the banal, menial tasks that minimum wage earners encounter on a daily basis.
+Ostensibly a penny dispenser, and a powerful political statement, the machine attempts to simulate the banal, menial tasks that minimum wage earners encounter on a daily basis.
 When a participant turns a metal crank, a penny comes out every 4.5 seconds.
 After an hour, a participant has amassed exactly $8 — the minimum wage for the state of New York (2014).
 The machine can also be adjusted to match the minimum wage of any U.S. state where it is exhibited.

 Banksy – What Are You Looking At?
 2004